 Corduroy fabric is a woven textile known for its distinctive ridged or “corded” surface.
-The ridges called wales give it texture, structure and a tactile character.
-Typically, corduroy is made of cotton, cotton-poly blends, or sometimes wool, and dyeing gives it a wide range of colours
+The ridges, called wales, give it texture, structure, and a unique tactile character.
+Typically made of cotton or cotton-poly blends, corduroy’s deep pile and ridged construction provide a velvet-like appearance with significantly higher durability.

 Technical Specifications & Structure

 To understand corduroy, it helps to know how it’s built.
-The fabric is woven with three sets of yarns: two create the base weave, and the third forms loops that are later cut into ridges.
-These ridges, or wales, define the look and feel of each piece of corduroy — finer wales feel soft and sleek, while wider wales feel thick and rugged.
-Every detail, from the yarn count to the fibre blend, influences breathability, warmth, and flexibility.
-Here are key aspects when you evaluate or specify corduroy:
+The fabric is woven with three sets of yarns: two create the base (plain or twill) weave, and the third forms extra loops that are later cut to create the raised parallel lines known as wales.

 A Brief History